 Multiple Locations

-The Blind Rhino has two locations in South Norwalk and Black Rock.
+The Blind Rhino has two locations in South Norwalk and Fairfield.
 The Blind Rhino is a family-friendly American sports bar offering 21 flavors of wings.
-They recently added two food trucks to their flock, located full-time at Half Full Third Place in Stamford and Tribus Beer Co. in Milford.
+They recently added two food trucks to their fleet, located full-time at Half Full Third Place in Stamford and Tribus Beer Co. in Milford.
 Their wings have won 25 awards, including seven at the National Buffalo Wing Festival in Buffalo, NY!

 Just Outside of Fairfield County